Spargon/Laravel-Auth-Logger/README.md

 ### Send New Device Alert Notification

-Notifications may be sent on the `mail`, and the `slack` channels.
+Notifications may be sent on the `mail`, or/and the `slack` channels.
 By default AuthLogger will send a notification via the mail driver (provided you have enabled `notify` in `config/auth-logger.php` file).

 You can define `notifyAuthLoggerVia` method on the User's Model to determine which channels the notification should be sent to: